jmangori/CDISC-ODM-XML-CRF-SDTM-Annotations/README.md

 To set up the style sheet in a browser you have to decide whether to perform the transformations on the client or on a server.

 ### Client side <a name="Client_side"/>
 The `cdisc xml.html` (no hyphen) file needs to be placed on a web server in the same folder as your ODM-xml file and the `crf_1_3_2.xsl` XSL Translating Style Sheet.
 Other XSL/XSLT files can be used as well, particular `define2-0-0.xsl` for displaying define-xml.
-This file must be required from [CDISC](https://www.cdisc.org/).
-When adding you own XSL/XSLT files to your server, simply add themas a `option`  to the `select` tage within the HTML code.
+This file must be obtained from [CDISC](https://www.cdisc.org/).
+When adding you own XSL/XSLT files to your server, simply add them as an `<option>` line to the `<select>` tag specifying style sheets within the HTML code.

 ### Server side <a name="Server_side"/>
+The `cdisc-xml.html` (with a hyphen) file and the `cdisc-xml.php` file must be installed on a webserver in the same folder.
+Together these files can apply any XSL/XSLT translating style sheet to any XML file, including, but not limited to, ODM-xml and define.xml.

-This document is a piece of HTML code using JavaScript to link a valid XSL Translating Style Sheet to a valid ODM-xml file without putting the style sheet link into the XML file itself.
-All XML and XSL/XSLT files are supported.
-The resulting web page can serve as a CRF specification interpreting a valid ODM-xml file, or to display a define-xml file.
-When opening the HTML file, the browser will perform the transformation of the XML file according to the programming in the XSL file.
-If the transformation is performed using a stand-alone XSL engine locally, the HTML file is not needed.
+In either case, the resulting web page can serve as a CRF specification interpreting a valid ODM-xml file, or to display a define-xml file.
+When displaying the HTML file, the browser will perform the transformation of the XML file according to the programming in the XSL file.
+If the transformation is performed using a stand-alone XSL engine locally, the HTML tools are not needed.

 Please notice that file names may be case sensitive on your system.
 And please observe that browsers may behave slightly different, even when sharing the same browser engine.